markbetters/ozp-backend/README.md

 Production static file server: Nginx (TBD)

+NOTE: We can't serve /media files statically, as access control must be enforced on each of them

 ### Scripts
 The `runscript` command is installed via the django-extensions package and used to run scripts in the django context, just as you would get by running a set